ozwaldorf/curation_poc/README.md

 ideas:

-- 1. easy: iterate through sort key until we reach the final desired count
+- 1. easy: iterate through sort key until we reach the final desired count (most likely for poc)

   - build list of token ids for selected traits, just push to a single array
   - iterate through sort key and only push results that are included in the accepted tokens array